ABOUT iQ RESERVE

 – We also installed of a 2 kW Solar Pumping system in 2016, with a PRMF grant & with the help of Blue Ridge Solar, Juno Energy, Trent Bailey Electrical & volunteers (the system supplies water to the flow-forms water feature that oxygenates the water-body; & also to supply water for the gardens)

-The Trust looks forward to a full re-opening of the Reserve to the public once all DA consent conditions for public events are completed.
+We look forward to a full re-opening of the Reserve to the public once all DA consent conditions for public events are completed.

-In the interim, if you would like to volunteer or get involved in the community garden please contact us, or if you’re interested in receiving occasional updates please send us an email with: ‘Please add to iQ Updates’ in Subject line.
+In the interim, if you would like to volunteer or get involved in the community garden please contact us, or if you’re interested in receiving occasional updates please send us an email to iQbyronOffice@gmail.com with: ‘Please add to iQ Updates’ in Subject line.